redoy690/Social-event/questions_and_answers.md

 - D: `ReferenceError`

 <details><summary><b>Answer:B</b></summary>

 <p>

 #### Answer: ?

-<i>Here the Correct answer is number B. Because in this function name is not called any where.
+<i>Explanation: Here the Correct answer is number B. Because in this function name is not called any where.
 In javascript if we called any paremater or variable who is not available , then we get undefined.</i>

 </p>
 </details>